Aquaculture farmers manage the breeding, raising and harvesting of fish and shellfish for commercial purposes in marine or freshwater farms.

 What are the chances of getting a job?

-About 650 mussel farms, 230 oyster farms, and 11 salmon farms operate in New Zealand.
+According to Aquaculture New Zealand, about 750 mussel farms, 150 oyster farms, and 25 salmon farms currently operate in New Zealand, employing around 1,000 people.

 According to the Census, 405 aquaculture farmers and 228 aquaculture workers worked in New Zealand in 2018.